HelmutZechmann/courseraGettingCleaningDataProject/CodeBook.md

 | fBodyGyroMag      | gyroscope     | frequency |
 | fBodyGyroJerkMag  | gyroscope     | frequency |

 The table above also shows the source for each variable and the domain it belongs to.
-Variable names ending with XYZ denote 3-axial variables, the dataset contains one separate variable for each axis.
+Variable names ending with XYZ denote 3-axial variables.
+The dataset contains one separate variable for each axis.

-The original sensor data was recored at a rate of 50 Hz.
+The original sensor data was recorded at a rate of 50 Hz.
 The data was grouped into fixed-width sliding windows of 2.56 sec and 50% overlap (128 readings/window).
 Several functions where applied to these windows to compute the input features.
 The functions include:

 * mean(): Mean value
 * std(): Standard deviation